 The City depends on its Advisory Committees to provide detailed public input and guidance on municipal policies and issues.
 The Utility Advisory Committee in particular provides critical public input on policies impacting storm and surface waters.
 Interested in joining a committee?
 Visit the Advisory Committees website for more information.

 The Permit requires an ongoing program to detect and eliminate illicit connections and discharges to the City's stormwater system.
 We are currently working to develop a comprehensive Illicit Discharge Detection and Elimination (IDDE) Program to do just that.
 We are improving our maps, receiving training, and drafting new policies and procedures for detecting illicit discharges, responding to spills, and conducting investigative monitoring.

 You can help by reporting spills or any suspicious discharges to Olympia's stormwater system, streets, ditches, streams, and wetlands.
 To report spills or suspicious discharges, call 360.753.8333 (24-hour messaging is available).
 Anonymous calls are accepted.

 Operations & Maintenance Program

 The Permit requires an ongoing program to reduce stormwater pollutants from runoff associated with new development, redevelopment, and construction site activities.
-Olympia's Stormwater Drainage Manual, adopted in 2005, fulfills most of the requirements of this Permit section.
+Olympia's Drainage Design and Erosion Control Manual fulfills most of the requirements of this Permit section.
 The City also provides a full range of permitting services for new development, redevelopment, and construction sites that are consistent with Permit requirements.

 The Permit requires an operations and maintenance (O&M) program designed to prevent or reduce pollutant runoff from municipal operations.
 The City has a comprehensive O&M program for all public lands including parks, streets, utilities, rights-of-way, and undeveloped areas.
 For more information see the Private Stormwater System Maintenance webpage.